Growth brings opportunities, challenges in schools

-BLOWING ROCK —With some 4,700 students enrolled in kindergarten through 12th grade schools, Watauga County’s enrollment is as high as it has been in at least two decades, WCS superintendent Dr. Scott Elliott told members of The Rotary Club of Blowing Rock on Sept.
+BLOWING ROCK —With some 4,700 students enrolled in kindergarten through 12th grade schools, Watauga County’s enrollment is as high as it has been in at least two decades, WCS Superintendent Scott Elliott told members of The Rotary Club of Blowing Rock on Sept.
 27 at Meadowbrook Inn.

 Elliott said that unlike most school systems in North Carolina that have seen declines in student enrollment, Watauga County’s has been steadily increasing.
 He explained that COVID-19, of course, was part of the reason for an increase in the student population, both directly and indirectly.